Michigan vs. Rutgers NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Michigan has combined with its opponents to score more than 49.5 points just two times this year.
+- Michigan and its opponents have scored at least 50 points only twice this year.

-- The combined points per game average of the two teams, 88, is 38.5 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 88, is 38.0 points above Saturday's over/under.

-- The 22.6 combined points per game that these two squads have allowed this season are 26.9 fewer than the 49.5 total in this contest.
+- This contest's total is 27.4 points greater than the 22.6 these two squads combine to surrender per game this season.

-- The Wolverines and their opponents have scored an average of 56.5 points per game in 2021, 7.0 more than Saturday's total.
+- Wolverines games this season feature an average total of 56.5 points, a number 6.5 points higher than Saturday's over/under.

 Michigan Stats and Trends